tzimisce012/min-path/ASSUMPTIONS.md

 of the shorter path...

 Finally, instead of applying the above idea directly, I was creating a new row but with arrays of ints instead of just ints.
 With this idea, I was able to apply my algorithm and also retrieve the complete path of elements that I have chose.

+#### Update

+I just realized that with the last idea I was computing the sums on every step, so I started to work with tuples in order to have the sums calculated there.